John Glover (actor): Career

-He also appeared as "man in the chair/narrator" in The Drowsy Chaperone on Broadway during the summer of 2007.
+Glover also appeared as "man in the chair/narrator" in The Drowsy Chaperone on Broadway during the summer of 2007.
 He played the role of Lucky in a Broadway production of Samuel Beckett's Waiting for Godot, for which he earned a Tony Award nomination for Best Performance by a Featured Actor in a Play.
 In 2014, he appeared as Leonato in the Shakespeare in the Park production of Much Ado About Nothing.

-He played Telemachus in Yuri Rasovsky's Peabody Award-winning radio dramatization of The Odyssey of Homer and has played in several radio plays of the LA Theatre Works.
-Glover is receiving increasing recognition for narrating audiobooks.
+Glover played Telemachus in Yuri Rasovsky's Peabody Award-winning radio dramatization of The Odyssey of Homer and has acted in several radio plays of the LA Theatre Works.
+Glover has also narrated audiobooks.
 In 2011, he performed the audiobook version of Ghost Story, the thirteenth novel in Jim Butcher's The Dresden Files series.
-In October/November 2011, he performed in David Bar Katz's drama The Atmosphere of Memory at the Bank Street Theatre in New York City, co-starring with Ellen Burstyn in a LAByrinth production.
+In October and November 2011, he performed in David Bar Katz's drama The Atmosphere of Memory at the Bank Street Theatre in New York City, co-starring with Ellen Burstyn in a LAByrinth production.
 He played the role of Uncle Ben in the 2012 Broadway production of Arthur Miller's Death of a Salesman, directed by Mike Nichols.
-He is seen rehearsing the role of John Kreese in behind-the-scenes pre-production footage from The Karate Kid, indicating he may have been considered for that role.
+Glover rehearsed the role of John Kreese in behind-the-scenes pre-production footage from The Karate Kid, indicating he may have been considered for that role.
 In 2013, Glover starred in the horror anthology Sanitarium.
 He also guest-starred in an episode of Agent Carter.
 Glover has done various voice-over work for several projects related to Tron: Legacy: the villain Abraxas in Tron: Evolution, and Dyson in Tron: Uprising.
 In 2014, he guest-starred on The Blacklist in the episode titled "Berlin".